 Merging bicycle travel with transit services further enhances the potential of both modes of travel.
 Nationally, more than 500 transit companies have implemented bike racks on buses.
 Other forms of accommodation include bike parking facilities at transit stops and park and ride lots.
 In the OKI region, the Southwest Ohio Regional Transit Authority (SORTA Metro) was designated a bike-friendly destination in 2011, 2012 and 2013 by Queen City Bike as part of its commitment to bike commuting.
 Metro maintains bike facilities at two Park & Ride locations: Anderson Township has four bike lockers at the transit center adjacent to the Anderson Towne Center near the Five Mile and Beechmont Road intersection; and the Forest Park Park & Ride located on Kemper Meadow Lane in Forest Park has four bike banks for long-term parking.
 Metro and TANK also have bike racks on all of its bus fleet capable of holding two bicycles.
 In addition, when the Cincinnati Streetcar begins revenue service in September 2016, riders will be able to bring their bikes on board with them.
 Downtown Cincinnati has over 100 bike racks and over 500 undesignated sign poles for bike parking along Fourth, Fifth, Sixth and Seventh streets.

-For, pedestrians are best accommodated with sidewalks placed adjacent to, but out of the roadway.
+For safety, pedestrians are best accommodated with sidewalks placed adjacent to, but out of the roadway.
 While the 2009-2013 American Community Survey data reported that only 2% of the OKI population stated walking as their primary mode of travel, as street widths and the percentage of elderly persons have increased, the need for special street crossing treatments has become more critical.
 Increased attention for pedestrian travel is needed to help

 - Eliminate injuries and fatalities caused by pedestrian and auto crashes